Anna Kajaste-Rudnitski

 PhD student

 I’ve graduated in Biology Applied to Research in Biomedicine in 2023 from the University of Milan.
-I currently work in the team led by Prof. Anna Kajaste-Rudnitski at SR-Tiget at the San Raffaele Hospital in Milan, Italy.
+I currently work in the team led by Prof. Anna Kajaste-Rudnitski at the University of Pavia, Italy.
 I work on the innate immune barriers affecting lentiviral gene therapy vectors.

-As an aspiring researcher, I have always been curious and ambitious to understand how and why biological processes are taking place.
+As an aspiring researcher, I have always been curious and ambitious in understanding how and why biological processes are taking place.

 I had the opportunity to attend my internship at San Raffaele Hospital, a highly stimulating environment that made me realize how important it was for me to be able to contribute to the world of biological research.
 I am deeply interested in immune responses and all of the intricacies of gene therapy as it is a very complex and innovative branch of biotechnologies.